 Nothing is more important to Spike Doyle than his family and faith.
 Rarely has Spike missed a sporting event involving a family member.

-His sports legacy continues through his great grandchildren these days with nine-year old Mia Doyle winning a solo dancing title in Nashville, Tennessee recently and seven-year old Colin Doyle being named a championship game MVP in last week's baseball tournament in Pennsylvania.
+His sports legacy continues through his great grandchildren these days with Mia Doyle winning a solo dancing title in Nashville, Tennessee recently and Colin Doyle being named a championship game MVP in youth baseball tournaments in Pennsylvania.